thumbliner/thumbliner/guardiola.md

 ---

 ### On Understanding
-- [ ] “Ideas belong to everyone and I have stolen as many as I could.”
 - [ ] “If I can’t explain it clearly, I don’t understand it well enough myself.”
 - [ ] “I want players who are curious, who ask questions, who want to understand why we do things.”
 - [ ] “Understanding comes from repetition.
 We do things over and over until they become automatic.”